Becoming Whole Again - How To Heal When The Relationship Is Over

 Is it love that you're feeling - or obsession when it's obvious that your relationship is no longer working for either of you.
 Yet, you continue to hold on.
 The obsession becomes further compounded if there are children involved, as in long-term marriages and permanent dating relationships.
 As parents, the decisions you make (especially the bad ones) no longer affect you and your partner.
 Your kids are now experiencing a ripple effect and the backlash of staying in a bad relationship.

 Think about how you got here in the first place.
 Is this a pattern?
-Is this something that you've witnessed repeatedly with a close family member or parent?
+Is this something that you've witnessed repeatedly with a close family or parent?
 If so, this is likely a cycle, and if you aren't strong enough to break that cycle with yourself - the chances are high that you're setting your children up to take part in the same relationship patterns you've had.

 Becoming Whole Again After A Breakup

 A Short Painful Breakup Is (Often) Better Than The Alternative

 Seek counseling to learn new coping strategies and skills to help you prepare for the next phase of your life.
 If you felt like you were losing yourself in your relationship, now is the perfect time to work on finding yourself and figuring out who you are.
 Sessions with a licensed professional counselor go a long way toward helping you pick up the pieces and returning to (or becoming) your best self.

 If you feel like you're ready to begin finding yourself again after a breakup and you're ready to experience your best self, contact a relationship expert at BetterHelp.com today to get started.

 How long does it take to heal after a breakup?